thobet/3DPlan/README.md

         (Question 2.1) DD:MM:YY Hr:Mins:Sec, Python Module (0) or GUI (1) output?
 (Write 0 or 1):
             Select how you will apply the Agisoft-Metashape pipeline.
             The python-module choice executes the pipeline automatically.
             On the other hand the GUI option waits for the user to run the algorithm using the Agisoft-Metashape graphical user interface.
 When the dense point cloud is produced the user must save it into the "Lines" directory, which is produced automatically, as "merged.txt".
 </pre>
 <p>(Question 3) DD:MM:YY Hr:Mins:Sec, Canny (0) or external semantic information (1)?
 (Write 0 or 1):
 <pre>
-    If the edge semantic information is not available the user should select the "Canny" choice i.e., write 0 and press "enter".</p>
+    If the edge semantic information is not available the user should select the "Canny" choice i.e., write 0 and press "enter".
         Then the 3.2 step (How to use) is executed.
     If the edge semantic information is available the user should select the "semantic information" choice i.e., write 1 and press "enter".
         (!
 Notice !)
 Look the step 3.1 (How to use).
 <p>(Question 4) DD:MM:YY Hr:Mins:Sec, Give the available image format:</p>
 <pre>